Frequently Asked Questions

 Important note: Once you are in the Debt Review program and receive extra money you are always welcome to arrange with your Relationship Manager to allocate those funds to a creditor in order to reduce your program’s duration.

-In theory, you should be able to apply for credit again within a week of receiving your Clearance Certificate.
+A: In theory, you should be able to apply for credit again within a week of receiving your Clearance Certificate.
 But we have seen that the credit bureaus take longer than that to clear your record.
 We would suggest waiting three months before applying for new credit.

 Pull your credit report about one month after receiving your Clearance Certificate.
 Check that everything is in order before applying for credit.
 If you see that the Debt Review listing sill reflects on your credit profile contact the credit bureau immediately to rectify the listing.